ozzyDev27/Hack-the-Ridge-2025/README.md

 Accessibility is at the heart of Sixth Sense:

 * The system **works quietly in the background**, respecting the user’s space and routines.
-* By combining **fall detection, sound alerts, and contextual guidance**, Sixth Sense ensures safety while maintaining independence.
+* By combining **fall detection, and contextual guidance**, Sixth Sense ensures safety while maintaining independence.

 The goal is to **create technology that adapts to the user, and makes their lifestyle easier** and give older adults confidence and autonomy in their daily lives.